microservices-security-in-action/samples/Errata.md

 > \> kubectl apply -f istio-ingressgateway.yaml

-* Page 308, at the bottom of the page, foootnote 2.
+* Page 308, at the bottom of the page, foootnote 2 | reported by authors.
 > Even though SDS is enabled by default since Istio 1.5.0, the Istio Ingress gateway still does not use SDS by default.